 The Story

-- Woolsthorpe Manor tells the story of Sir Isaac Newton, from his birth there to the discoveries of his Year of Wonders.
+• Woolsthorpe Manor tells the story of Sir Isaac Newton, from his birth there, to the discoveries made in his Year of Wonders.

-- A special apple tree stands in the orchard.
-This is said to be the tree from which an apple fell and prompted Newton to ask why apples always fell straight down to the ground.
+• A special apple tree stands in the orchard at Woolsthorpe Manor.
+This is said to be the tree from which an apple fell and which then prompted Newton to ask, 'why do apples always fall straight to the ground'?

-- Tree Council has certified it as one of 50 Great British Trees.
+• The Tree Council has certified the tree at Woolsthorpe Manor, as one of 50 Great British Trees.

 ©National Trust Images/James Dobson